alexben300502/starrr/README.md

 ![Image30](images/Image30.png)

-And then to check if it worked correctly and to see traffic flow and to see traffic shifting, we use kali <br> as in the lab9.
+And then to check if it worked correctly and to see traffic flow and to see traffic shifting, we use kali as in the lab9.

 # 8 Implementing Monitoring to your containerized application